Adroiti/docs-for-code-review-tools/RuboCop/Lint-StringConversionInInterpolation.md

 ## Description

-This cop checks for string conversion in string interpolation, which is redundant.
+This rule checks for string conversion in string interpolation, which is redundant.

-### Example
+## Examples

 ```ruby
 # bad